Maine Practice Materials with helpful tips

 Prescott, Dana E. Maine Family Law Forms, 3rd ed.
 Charlottesville, VA: Lexis Law Publishers.

-Spanogle, John A. Maine Practice: Uniform Commercial Code Forms Annotated St. Paul, MN: West Publishing Co., 1966 with a 1974 pocket part.
+Spanogle, John A. Maine Practice: Uniform Commercial Code Forms Annotated St. Paul, MN: Thomson Reuters - West 1966 with a 1974 pocket part.

 Sullivan, Francis W. Maine Civil Officer with Forms.
-Boston: Boston Law Book Cp., 1950.
+Boston: Boston Law Book Co., 1950.

 Maine Court Forms online: (Civil and Family Matters, Money Judgments (MJ), Protection from Abuse (PA), Protective Custody, and Small Claims, Business Court.
 Click on the form type and the individual forms are expanded underneath.